top of page

 The Burden of Another's Tomorrow.
 Ink and watercolor on paper.
 2016.

-Complex-PTSD is often the result of repeated, ongoing, personal harms that occur within a significant relationship and during a developmentally significant period in our life.
+Complex PTSD is often the result of repeated, ongoing, personal harms that occur within a significant relationship and during a developmentally significant period in our life.
 The types of traumatic hurt commonly leading to C-PTSD may include various forms of abuse, neglect, manipulation, humiliation, or abandonment.
 These hurts may have lasting, detrimental, stress-inducing effects on our sense of the world, sense of our self, sense of belonging, and sense of choice and control in our life.
 C-PTSD often leaves us feeling persistently overwhelmed, ashamed, ill, not enough, insecure, unworthy, helpless, or hopeless.
 I liken the pain and suffering typical from this type of trauma as “defeat from a thousand paper cuts”.
 It feels like we are failing at life, like we are broken or defective, perhaps like we brought the hurt we have experienced upon ourselves, like the pain may just last forever, or like healing is not even possible.
 C-PTSD has a rattling effect upon the core of who we feel we are.

-The challenges we face in life due to Complex PTSD’s impact usually include blockages to accessing a strong, integrated, and capable sense of Self; emotional, physical, and mental dysregulation and distress; and strains, unsettledness, or chaos felt within many of our relationships.
+The challenges we face in life due to Complex PTSD’s impact usually include blockages to accessing an abundant, integrated, and capable sense of Self; emotional, physical, and mental dysregulation and distress; and strains, unsettledness, or chaos felt within many of our relationships.
 Thus, the best trauma healing work available includes the antidote to these challenges: accessing and empowering ones’ capacities and potentials in the present day and toward one’s future; processing of painful (and also yummy!) emotions, beliefs, sensations, and associations in the present moment; and engaging in a caring, thoughtful, curious, personal, open-hearted, and authentic relationship between client and therapist.

 As a Certified Clinical Trauma Professional specializing in Complex PTSD, I offer to my clients the necessary relational, empowerment-based, experiential, compassionate, and “slow but steady” care that provides a deeply felt shift from the features that commonly come with traumatic experiences.
 What becomes available to us in our work together includes: